phetdam/xcp-revisited/README.rst

    make CONFIG=Release

-Other variables can be used to control the build, e.g. to enable AddressSanitizer_ and specify a different compiler, in this case Clang_, one can use
+Other variables can be used, e.g. to enable AddressSanitizer_ and specify a different compiler, in this case Clang_, one can use

 .. code:: bash

    make CC=clang ENABLE_ASAN=1

 .. _Make: https://www.gnu.org/software/make/